 high-performance quality billet flywheel that meets S.F.I. specifications is recommended for safety purposes.

 Modern DriveLine offers a complete line of high-performance clutches and flywheels that meet safety requirements.

-hey are designed to adapt specific engines to specific transmissions and may require you to do some minor work to make it fit your vehicle.
+They are designed to adapt specific engines to specific transmissions and may require you to do some minor work to make them fit your vehicle.

 CLUTCH FORK PIVOT BALL AND PIVOT BRACKETS